lokanathmohanty/Easy-Learn-Minor-Project/EasyLearn/README.md

 - **Email**: lokanathmohanty000@gmail.com

 ---
-*Built with ❤️ for the educational community.*
+*Built with @Basudev Nayak for the educational community.*